Septoplasty

 Many pathologies can cause this discomfort and are schematically subdivided into two groups:

-They bring together all the causes which will lead to a thickening of it and are often associated with other symptoms such as loss of smell, a runny nose and sneezing.
+This regroups all the causes which lead to a thickening of nasal mucosa and are often associated with other symptoms such as loss of smell, a runny nose and sneezing.

 Treatment is generally medical.